rapidsai/deployment/CONTRIBUTING.md

-# Contributing to RAPIDS Deployment Documentation
+# Contributing to Deployment Documentation

 ## Building